Pioneering Cardiac Research

 The AHA recognized Dr. Fuster’s pilot study findings testing the preschool health intervention project in Bogota, Colombia as one of the top 10 research advances of 2013.
 If the New York City program launching in fall 2015 proves to be successful over the next several years, researchers hope their interventions will be translated and scaled to many other communities and populations with similar, high rates of heart disease across New York City and the United States.

-The cardiology institutes are below
+The cardiology research institutes are below:

 - Translational and Molecular Imaging Institute

-The cardiology research centers are below
+The cardiology research programs and centers are below:

 - Cardiovascular Research Center